-- What are the advantages of IP camera over CCTV?
+- What are the advantages of IP cameras over CCTV?

-Traditional CCTV records footages on a DVR or local storage while IP cameras record footages in the cloud via the Internet.
-CCTV transmits data over an analog cable network while IP cameras transmit the digital signals over the Internet providing better quality and allows remote viewing of the camera capture on-demand or via recording.
+Traditional CCTV records footage on a DVR or local storage while IP cameras record footage in the cloud via the Internet.
+CCTV transmits data over an analog cable network while IP cameras transmit the digital signals over the Internet providing better quality and allowing remote viewing of the camera capture on-demand or via recording.

 Leave a comment

 All comments are moderated.
 Spammy and bot submitted comments are deleted.
 Please submit the comments that are helpful to others, and we'll approve your comments.
 A comment that includes outbound link will only be approved if the content is relevant to the topic, and has some value to our readers.